Losant/losant-rest-js/docs/instanceOrgInvites.md

-# Instance Org Members Actions
+# Instance Org Invites Actions

-Details on the various actions that can be performed on the Instance Org Members resource, including the expected parameters and the potential responses.
+Details on the various actions that can be performed on the Instance Org Invites resource, including the expected parameters and the potential responses.

 ##### Contents